tristanls/multipartser/README.md

 ## Usage

 Below gets complicated, but so does multipart parsing.
-Please let me know if you find any are errors.
+Please let me know if you find any errors.

 The first half just extracts the boundary from the `Content-Type` header.
 The second half is the one that actually does the parsing.